 Independent of which type of non-foster care domestic adoption one pursues, the agency fee often is one of the largest expenses.
-It can either be a fixed rate, partially fixed rate, or fee for service.
-A fixed rate means independent of how much time the agency spends on your case, this rate will not be altered.
+It can either be a fixed rate, partially fixed rate, or service fee.
+A fixed-rate means independent of how much time the agency spends on your case, this rate will not be altered.
 A partially fixed rate means they will charge you a base rate but have the right to include additional charges if the case becomes complicated.
-A fee for service will itemize all aspects of the process that the agency is involved in and will bill you for each service based on their rate.
-Each agency has their own rates, so it’s best to shop around and obtain this information up front.
+A service fee will itemize all aspects of the process that the agency is involved in and will bill you for each service based on their rate.
+Each agency has its own rates, so it’s best to shop around and obtain this information upfront.

 Foster Care Adoptions